ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/design.markdown

-﻿# Time Series Design
+﻿# Design: Time Series

 ---

 {NOTE: }

-* Time series are sequences of numerical data associated with timestamps and sorted chronologically.
+* Time series are sequences of numerical values, associated with timestamps and sorted chronologically.

-* RavenDB's Time Series feature is a document extension, gaining by it much greater speed and efficiency than it would have gained as JSON-formatted data within a document.
+* RavenDB Time Series are stored and managed as document extensions, gaining much greater speed and efficiency than they would have had as JSON-formatted data within a document.

 * In this page: